Tag Archive for: Paul Aspelin REALTOR®

 • Client-Focused Approach: Communication is key.
 Our process prioritizes your goals, not ours.
 Traditional agents are trained to utilize every listing as an opportunity to generate more business.
 Operating on a high rate of referrals allows me to focus 100% of my efforts and attention on selling your home, not selling you on marketing efforts like weekly open houses or marketing campaigns designed to attract new business while your home is listed for sale.

 • Years of experience and hundreds of homes sold: With my 25+ years of experience, I have dealt with almost every situation, in every type of market you can imagine.
 Managing other agents for 18 years when I was the broker/owner of my previous brokerage exposed me to managing any hurdle that is tossed our way.
-Aligning with Realty ONE Group Western Slope also provides additional resources and support to tackle the craziest of situations to benefit your outcome.
+Aligning with Realty ONE Group Western Slope also provides additional resources and support to tackle the most difficult of situations to benefit your outcome.

 Tip 7 (Insider Tip): Ask agents for examples of creative marketing campaigns they’ve executed.
 Real-world examples matter more than awards.